 We want to be your partner in community safety.

-Applicants must be an official emergency response organization (fire, police, Emergency Medical Services).
+Applicants invited to apply must be an official emergency response organization (fire, police, Emergency Medical and Rescue Services).

 Funding is provided primarily for safety/emergency equipment.

 Other (non-equipment) high-priority needs will be considered if a significant positive safety impact can be demonstrated.
 This may include training or other initiatives to enhance first responder capabilities.